 The Chinese version of the annual report prepared by the Company in accordance with the China Accounting Standards and the Rules for the Preparation of Annual Reports will be available on the website of Shanghai Stock Exchange and the Company's website.

-Independent Auditor's Report To the Shareholders of China Zheshang Bank Co., Ltd. (Incorporated in the People's Republic of China with limited liability)
+To the Shareholders of China Zheshang Bank Co., Ltd.

+(Incorporated in the People's Republic of China with limited liability)

 Opinion

 What we have audited